DhanujaAnbalagan/ai-resume-evaluator/README.md

 ❌ < 50 → Reject

-This logic is explicit, consistent, and auditable.
+This logic is explicit and auditable.

-✉️ Output Report (HTML Email)
+✉️ Output: HTML Evaluation Report

-Each evaluation generates a recruiter-ready HTML report, including:
+Each evaluation generates a recruiter-ready HTML email containing:

-Candidate details
+Candidate information

-Objective evaluation remarks
+Objective remarks

 Strengths and gaps